Welcome to Middle School

 Lengua y Cultura española

 This is the sixth and final year of “Educación Primaria” (Grades 1-6), prior to the four years of “Educación Secundaria Obligatoria” (Grades 7-10).
 This course covers Spanish Language and Social Studies.
-The goal of this course, concerning language, is to review all the contents related to the Spanish language, as seen in previous years, specifically focusing on morphology and grammar.
+The goal of this course, concerning language, is to review all the contents related to Spanish language, as seen in previous years, specifically focusing on morphology and grammar.
 This course also consolidates the four basic language skills: written and oral expression as well as reading and listening comprehension.
 Students will read a variety of texts (including independent reading books) to improve their reading comprehension.
 Throughout the year they will practice using literary conventions to become more efficient writers.
-Through Social Studies, the goal is to cover basic concepts of Spanish and European Geography, climate, population, and institutions.
+Through Social Studies, the goal is to cover basic concepts of Spanish and European Geography, climate, population and institutions.
 This curriculum meets the requirements as set forth by the Spanish Ministry of Education.

 DECRETO 61/2022, de 13 de julio Reference